me-pankajmunde/DevChat-pw/PRD.md

 - **Components**:
   - Card for message bubbles with distinct styling for user vs AI
   - Dialog for settings configuration (API endpoint and key input)
-  - Button for send, clear, and settings actions with hover states
+  - Button for send, clear, settings, and session management actions with hover states
-  - Input and Textarea for message composition
+  - Input and Textarea for message composition and session renaming
-  - ScrollArea for message history with auto-scroll behavior
+  - ScrollArea for message history and session list with auto-scroll behavior
   - Alert for error states and validation feedback
   - Badge for message metadata (timestamp, token count if available)
   - Separator for visual breaks between message groups
   - Select for theme, model, message density, and wallpaper choices
+  - Sidebar component for session history and management

 - **Customizations**:
   - Custom markdown renderer with react-syntax-highlighter using VS Code Dark Plus theme